El Cid (TV series): Premise

 Ruy is the son of a low-ranking nobleman who died in the service of Ferdinand, Count of Castile (José Luis García Pérez).

 Ferdinand, married to Queen Sancha, has become King of León by defeating in battle Sancha's brother, Bermudo.
 Sancha was next in line to the throne when Ferdinand seized the opportunity to become king after Bermudo's death.
 Sancha plots with a group of Leonese nobles, notably Flaín, Count of León, and Ruy's grandfather Rodrigo, to overthrow her husband and take the throne that rightfully belongs to her.
 Sancha is torn between her desire to be queen and her love for her husband.
 She does not want him harmed, but the nobles have other ideas.

-The king's three sons, Sancho, Alfonso, and García are not involved in the plot, but each has his own individual ambitions to succeed their father.
-Sancha is particularly concerned by the activities of her daughter Urraca, Ferdinand's eldest child, who resents being excluded from the line of succession because she is a woman, despite the fact that she is older than Sancho, the king's chosen heir.
+The king's three sons, Sancho, Alfonso, and García are not involved in the plot, but Sancho and Alfonso have their own individual ambitions to succeed their father.
+Sancha is particularly concerned by the activities of her daughter Urraca, Ferdinand's eldest child, who resents being kept in the line of succession after her brothers because she is a woman, despite the fact that she is older than Sancho, the king's chosen heir and eldest son.
 Urraca's ambition and resentment lead her to stir up trouble in the Royal Court in the hopes of finding any possible means of obtaining power and territory for herself.
+Their younger daughter Elvira only wants to get married; she has no political ambitions and is unhappy with the political expectations placed on her.

 Ruy is taken by his grandfather to Ferdinand's court where he eventually becomes squire to Sancho.
 He is attracted to Jimena, who has been brought to court for an arranged marriage with Count Flain's son Orduño.
 Ruy soon makes an enemy of Orduño due to their rivalry over Jimena.

 Ruy becomes aware of the plot against Ferdinand and realizes that his grandfather Rodrigo is involved.
 He has to find a way to prove his loyalty by preventing the death of the king (whom he despises) and at the same time avoid implicating his grandfather.